areebbashir/Flipkat-product-categorisation/README.md

 The category is extracted from the `product_category_tree` column.
 The level 1 of the hierarchy tree is defined as the primary category for our predictions.
 The data is split into 85% training and 15% test sets.
 The models are trained on training sets and then validated on test sets.

+Only 20 categories were used from the available 32.
+The categories that were drop contained less than 25 rows(products).
+These were removed to because because of lack fo data.

 The data cleaning involved removing all the punctuations, splitting the sentences into words and removing all the stopwords.
 The text data first needs to be converted to a numeric representation before ML algorithms are applied to it.
 The methods which achieve this goal are called text vectorisation methods.
 The most popular ones are TF-IDF and count vectorizer.
 In most cases, they result in what is called a Term-Document matrix (TDM).
 I aslo used glove embeddings([link](http://www-nlp.stanford.edu/data/glove.840B.300d.zip ))